8 Star Wars Props You Can Make at Home

 On the other hand, maybe you just like practicing your Darth Vader voice in an empty Star Wars mug (like me).

 Whatever the case, we’d love to hear from you.
-There’s enough here to start preparing for your own Star Wars movie (try not to make any mistakes).
+There’s enough here to start preparing for your own Star Wars movie.
+What’s your favorite DIY Star Wars prop?
+Tell us all about it below.
+And be sure to take a look at these mobile apps that every Star Wars fan needs .